proofy/TimeTracker/README.md

 Just start the installer for linux/windows or build the sourcecode by your own.

 ## TODO
-- [ ] check if already one process is open
 - [ ] option menu
 - [ ] autostart on systemstart